dlsc-software-consulting-gmbh/RetrofitFX/README.md

 ### Default Handlers / Configuration

-Default handlers are very useful when service invocations are create in different places of the application but executed in a single central place.
+Default handlers are very useful when service invocations are created in different places of the application but executed in a single central place.
 It allows the central execution place to add handlers without overriding handlers defined in the place where the invocation was initially created.